angelloghernan/cs262-asst3/README.md

 ## How to Shut Down servers and clients
 In all cases, press Ctrl+C in the terminal to shut the server down.
-To shut down the client, type in “EXIT” in the text bar, then simply close the window and press Ctrl+C in the terminal.
+To shut down the client, type in “EXIT” in the text bar, then simply close the window and press Ctrl+C in the corresponding terminal.

 # About